GeneSurvey/TCGAGeneReport/README.md

 The TCGAGeneReport package requires Java 1.8.

-These instructions have been testing using R 3.2.3 and R 3.2.2.
+These instructions have been tested using R 3.2.3 and R 3.2.2.

 #Linux Prerequisites